-6. \ j When the projects are finished compiling, click the Close button to ject Compilation dialog box. close the Pro-
+6. When the projects are finished comp ject Compilation dialog box. iling, click the Close butt on to close the Pro -

 Compiling the Entire Database

 The following instructions provide details on compiling the entire database, including all entity and relationship family rule projects and all Rules Library projects.